-‘How long does settlement take’ isn’t a question you ask after you’ve bought a property, because you’ll have had the terms regarding the length of the settlement negotiated as part of your original contract.
+‘How long does settlement take after you buy a house?’ isn’t a question you ask after you’ve bought a property, because you’ll have had the terms regarding the length of the settlement negotiated as part of your original contract.

 The length of the settlement period will always be one of the first items in the contract your conveyancer or solicitor will discuss with you up front and then negotiate on your behalf if there are any issues.
 Please note though, that it’s the seller who sets the length of time for settlement.